-Commission Communication on guidance to assist Member States in the implementation of the criteria listed in Annex III to The Directive (COM(2003)830 final) and Commission Communication on further guidance on allocation plans for the 2008 to 2012 trading period of the EU Emission Trading Scheme (COM(2005)703 final).
+Commission Communication on guidance to assist Member States in the implementation of the criteria listed in Annex III to Directive 2003/87/EC (COM(2003)830 final) and Commission Communication on further guidance on allocation plans for the 2008 to 2012 trading period of the EU Emission Trading Scheme (COM(2005)703 final).

-5 COM(2006)658 final of 27 October 2006.
+4 COM(2006)658 final of 27 October 2006 and Annex SEC(2006)1412 of 27 October 2006.

-Chapter 3.3. of COM(2006)658final of 27 October 2006 and Table 5 in the Annex SEC(2006)1412 of 27 October 2006.
-The exact figure is 2.854424 million tonnes as indicated in the Community Independent Transaction Log on 31 October 2006.
+Chapter 3.3. of COM(2006)658 final of 27 October 2006 and Table 5 in the Annex SEC(2006)1412 of 27 October 2006.
+The exact figure is 6.603869 million tonnes as indicated in the Community Independent Transaction Log on 31 October 2006.

-accuracy and it is not clear that they correspond precisely to the scope of installations included by Latvia in the Community scheme, and thus they are less reliable.
-Therefore, it cannot be excluded that emissions figures reported by Latvia in respect of earlier years overstate actual emissions.
-A starting point, which would be calculated as the average of independently verified emissions figures from 2005 and other figures proposed by Latvia, would be likely not to truly represent actual emissions and would not ensure overall allocation not to be more than is needed.
-In this context, the Commission notes that there is no expansion in the scope of activities covered by the Directive from the first to the second phase as applied by Latvia in line with the Commission's guidance.
+figures for the Commission to use as a starting point for the assessment under criteria 2 and 3 because they have been reported by individual installations in Lithuania falling under the Community scheme and have been independently verified pursuant to Article 15 of the Directive.
+In addition, the figures correspond precisely to the scope of installations included by Lithuania in the Community scheme in the phase 2005 to 2007.
+Emissions figures given by Lithuania in respect of earlier years have not been independently and consistently verified with a comparably high degree of accuracy and it is not clear that they correspond precisely to the scope of installations included by Lithuania in the Community scheme, and thus they are less reliable.
+Therefore, it cannot be excluded that emissions figures reported by Lithuania in respect of earlier years overstate actual emissions.
+A starting point, which would be calculated as the average of independently verified emissions figures from 2005 and other figures proposed by Lithuania, would be likely not to truly represent actual emissions and would not ensure overall allocation not to be more than is needed.
+The Commission notes that due to insufficient substantiation by Lithuania no expansion in the scope of activities covered by the Directive from the first to the second phase in line with the Commission's guidance6 can be accounted for.
+While the Commission has requested further information on this figure Lithuania has failed to provide substantive information quantifying this expansion in terms of allowances.
+The Commission underlines that Lithuania remains obliged to include all additional combustion installations concerned in line with the Commission's guidance during the period from 2008 to 2012.